 The Xolo Q700 comes with 4.5-inch qHD (540 x960 pixels) OGS IPS display capable of showing 16M colours.

-resolution and the viewing angles are good for a smartphone worth Rs.
+The resolution and the viewing angles are good for a smartphone worth Rs.
 10,000.
 You can easily read texts, browse pictures and watch YouTube videos on this screen.

 The touchscreen on the Xolo Q700 is fairly responsive.